15-day trial

 11. Low physical and mental performance

-Basic advice to improve rest
+Basic tips to improve rest

-• Maintain regularity in schedules
+• Maintain regular schedules

-• Take a brief lukewarm shower an hour and a half before going to sleep.
+• Take a brief lukewarm shower an hour and a half before going to sleep

 • Sleep without socks (a decrease in internal body temperature induces sleep)

-• Avoid sugar or caffeine before sleeping as they are stimulants that alter our nervous system.
+• Avoid sugar or caffeine before sleeping as they are stimulants that alter our nervous system

 In conclusion, trying to find a balance that maintains a state of physical and mental well-being is essential for good rest.

-Sizen as a conductor of relaxation
+Sizen as a relaxation facilitator

 Yes, your SIZEN equipment can also be a perfect ally when it comes to resting.
 Any of the accessories have been designed to provide you with a complete and deep massage, capable not only of redirecting fluids by stimulating the lymphatic system, but also having a relaxing effect that loosens your muscles.